kanjamad/React-resort-websit/README.md

 ![loading](assets/loading.gif "loading")

-## Styled components
+## Styled components to styled-Hero
-* We can atrch styles to the component and it will be right away rendered
+* We can attach styles to the component and it will be right away rendered
 * Use javaScript and CSS
 * Installation